zhliau/fika-headless-docker/README.md

      - Update values for `Force Bind IP` and/or `Force IP`.
        - Set `Force Bind IP` to `Disabled`.
-       - If you are port-forwarding, set `Force IP` to blank or your host's Public/WAN IP.
+       - If your users are connecting via port-forwarding, set `Force IP` to blank or your host's Public/WAN IP.
-       - If you are running a VPN, set `Force IP` to your docker host's VPN IP.
+       - If your users are connecting via VPN, set `Force IP` to your docker host's VPN IP.

        ```
        ## Force Bind IP